jurajselep/deribit_data/README.md

   --resume
 ```

+The CLI prints per-chunk progress (percentage and ETA) while pages stream in; ETA is derived from trade timestamps across the requested UTC day.

 ## Design Variations

 - Retrieval now persists a manifest per (symbol, day) partition, including resume tokens and per-part statistics, but the on-disk block layout still mirrors the baseline specification; ADR-0001 remains unchanged until we adopt a substantive storage variation.